Install required packages (uncomment if needed)

 from shapely import Point

-from objectnat import get_accessibility_isochrones, get_accessibility_isochrone_stepped
+from objectnat import get_graph_isochrones, get_stepped_graph_isochrones

 1. Load Intermodal Graph